Comfy Country has craft

 • Blooms of varying types from the garden.

 Cut the blooms from their early bud stage to fully open.
 Keep in mind that a flower that is close to the end of its cycle will not preserve as nicely.
 Sort the blooms as to density.
-Pansies, buttercups and some poppies and other single petaled flowers can be dried together.
+Pansies, buttercups and some poppies and other flowers with single petals can be dried together.
 Carnations and open roses together.
 Rose buds should be dried with any other tight buds.

 Gently shake each flower to ensure all bugs are dislodged.
 Cut the stem about one inch from the base of the bloom.
-Remove any outside flower petals that are damaged.
+Remove any outside flower petals that may be damaged.

 In the bottom of the container pour an inch and a half of Borax.
 Settle blooms into the container, with stems inserted into the crystals.
 Blooms should not touch each other or the side of the container.